World News | UNSC to Hold Closed Consultations on Indo-Pak Situation on Monday | LatestLY

-United Nations, May 5 (PTI) The UN Security Council will hold closed consultations Monday on the situation between India and Pakistan after Islamabad sought an emergency meeting on the issue.
+United Nations, May 5 (PTI) The UN Security Council will hold closed consultations on Monday on the situation between India and Pakistan after Islamabad sought an emergency meeting amid tensions between the two nations following the Pahalgam terror attack.

 Pakistan currently sits as a non-permanent member of the powerful 15-nation Security Council, which is being presided over by Greece for the month of May.